-What do I need to know about the reduced minimum drawdown?30 Jun 2020 2 min read
+What do I need to know about the reduced minimum drawdown?05 Aug 2021 2 min read

-As part of the government’s COVID-19 stimulus package, the minimum drawdown on account-based pensions (your Income or Transition to Retirement account) has been reduced by 50%, for the 2019/20 and 2020/21 financial years.
+As part of the government’s COVID-19 stimulus package, the minimum drawdown on account-based pensions (your Income or Transition to retirement account) was reduced by 50%, for the 2019–20 and 2020–21 financial years.
 The government has extended this initiative for the 2021–22 financial year.

 |Minimum percentage factor (indicative only) for each age group|